HTML Links and Anchors

 We can now combine what you learned in our HTML Images tutorial (see what I did there!) and create an image which is also a link.

-<a href="https://resource-centre.net/html5-tutorials/html-fonts/" title="Tutorial on using Fonts in HTML"><img src="https://resource-centre.net/wp-content/uploads/2015/10/html-fonts-750x410.jpg" width="300" alt="Tutorial on Using Fonts in HTML" border="0"></a>
+<a href="http://resource-centre.net/html5-tutorials/html-fonts/" title="Tutorial on using Fonts in HTML"><img src="http://resource-centre.net/bulky_stuff/uploads/2015/10/html-fonts-750x410.jpg" width="300" alt="Tutorial on Using Fonts in HTML" border="0"></a>

-tags, we simply put an image tag, this then give us this:
+Instead of wrapping text in </a> tags, we simply put an image tag, this then give us this:

-within the image tag.
+As this is purely a HTML Tutorial, it is important to note the border="0" within the image tag.
 The reason that is there is that some browsers may add a coloured border to your image (historically blue, but depends what rules the website is built on).
 This can look ugly.
-Adding border="0"
+Adding border="0" to your image tag prevents this behaviour, leaving your picture the way you intended.

 Back to the Top